MakeSchool-Tutorials/Makestagram-Swift/P10-A-Word-on-Security/content.md

 There is one aspect that we need to take care off - _Access Control Lists_.

-#An introduction to Access Control Lists
+#An Introduction to Access Control Lists

 _Access Control Lists_ (ACL) allow you to define lists of users that have certain rights to read, modify or delete certain objects.
 The default ACL is _Public Read and Write_.
 This means any user can read this object, modify it and even delete it.